scottgriv/PRG-Personal-Repository-Guidelines/README.md

 <h1 align="center">📃 Personal Repository Guidelines (PRG)</h1>

 **Create a Living Portfolio for Your GitHub**
-- Add a `PRG.md` file to each repo with basic metadata
+- Add a `PRG.md` file to each repo (of your choice) with basic metadata
 - Optionally include a project image for visual flair
 - Configure global settings once in your main **PRG** repo
-- Automatically build a dynamic, tiered portfolio with GitHub Actions
+- Automatically build a dynamic, tiered portfolio web page with GitHub Actions
-- Includes templates for clean `READMEs` and repo structure
+- Includes templates and guides for clean `READMEs` and overall repo structure
 - Setup takes just *minutes*—fully automated, minimal effort

 ---